kineticdata/platform-template-demo/README.md

-# platform-template-service-portal
+# platform-template-demo

-This platform template contains forms and workflow for use as a service portal.
+This platform template is used for provisioning new demo environments.
+Each branch contains customer specific requirements or use cases.

 ## Installation